samayo/bulletproof/README.md

 The `change()` method is different from `upload()` and should not be mixed.
 The `change()` will allow you to directly crop/resize/watermark an image that is already uploaded.
+Think of it like this: you have a buch of images on your server, you would like to watermark, then you can simply do a loop over them using glob() or watever, and watermark/crop/shrink all or a specific one.

 ```php
 // The change method is like accessing any file physically and making change to it.
 //CROP IMAGES
 $change = $bulletProof
  	->crop(array("height"=>10, "width"=>10))